monadicsystems/monadicsystems.github.io/post2.md

 });
 ```

-Okapi uses a special monad to define both routes and handlers:
+Okapi uses a special monad to define both routes and handlers.

 ```haskell
 newtype Name a = Name { unName :: Text }